Job Description: Herpetology Keeper

-The Herpetology Keeper is responsible for all aspects of Museum’s herpetology collection, both ambassador and exhibit animals.
-Works in cooperation with curatorial staff as well as other departments to achieve established facility/operational and AZA standards.
+The Herpetology Keeper is responsible for all aspects of the Virginia Living Museum’s herpetology (& terrestrial invertebrate) collection, both ambassador and exhibit animals.
+Works in cooperation with other animal welfare staff to achieve established facility/operational and AZA standards.
 This position recognizes the capacity to achieve greater results by integrating skilled volunteers, leveraging their diverse knowledge and skills.
 This position reports directly to the Herpetology Curator.

 - Bachelor’s degree or current progress towards it in biology or related field.
-Or significant professional animal care experience may be considered.
+Significant professional animal care experience may be considered.

-- Ability to physically maintain enclosures and cages to safely and effectively house the living herpetology and terrestrial invertebrate collections.
+- Ability to physically maintain enclosures and habitats to safely and effectively house the living herpetology and terrestrial invertebrate collections.

-- Ability to repair/improve animal habitats/enclosures while ensuring safety of coworkers and general public.
+- Ability to repair/improve animal habitats/enclosures while ensuring safety of coworkers and the general public.

-- Proficiency in the use and operation power tools, hand tools, and basic knowledge of life support/repair materials.
+- Proficiency in the use and operation of power tools, hand tools, and basic knowledge of life support/repair materials.

 - Excellent reliability, communication, and observational skills.

 - Ability to speak well with groups of all ages.